temporal-community/miab-build-invincible-apps-java/README.md

 ### Running the Application

-The sample application requires two terminal windows and a browser to run.
+The sample application requires three terminal windows and a browser to run.
 You can either open three separate terminals, or use a terminal multiplex such as `screen` or `tmux` to manage your terminals.

 1. In the first terminal, ensure your Temporal Service is running.